Religious Experience Research Centre

-The Faculty celebrated the launch of a new publication that came out of a conference organised by the Religious Experience Research Centre.
+The Faculty celebrated the launch of an edited volume about the study of religious experience that came out of a conference organised by the Religious Experience Research Centre.

 Here is a link to the recording of the book launch:

-Here are some publications of researchers linked to RERC:
+Here are some recent publications of researchers linked to RERC (last 5 years):

 Hunter, Jack.‘Preliminary Report on Extraordinary Experience in Permaculture: Collapsing the Natural/Supernatural Divide’.'
 Journal of Exceptional Experiences and Psychology, Vol. 6, No. 1, 2018. pp. 12-22.